Staffing = Reputation x Networking

 Everything you do either adds to or subtracts from your reputation.

-That's why it's important to be purposeful in what you do and to do it with the highest quality possible.
+That's why it's important to be purposeful and do it with the highest quality possible.
 Focusing on too many things will be damaging.
-It is better to do a few things well than many things but at average quality.
+It’s better to do a few things well than many things but at average quality.

 The best practice is to focus your first months on learning quickly.